browserify/browserify-handbook/readme.markdown

 ```

 If you have some css you want to inline into your bundle, you can do that too
-with the assistence of a module such as
+with the assistance of a module such as
 [insert-css](https://npmjs.org/package/insert-css):

 ``` js